Template: Financial Agreements for IC Founders

 Expected Regular Financial Contribution

-The following are decisions some ICs have made about expected regular financial contributions.
+The following are decisions some financial agreements for IC founders have stated about expected regular financial contributions.

 • Example of contribution by non-share-owning members: $___ monthly membership dues (mortgage contribution), which includes lodging benefit, plus percentage of utilities charges and food expense.